PatrickErickson4/ModelComparisonEDA/README.md

 # ModelComparisonEDA
 ---
 This is a forked copy of my initial project with Aiden Shindel and Jordan Brophy.
+A Comprehensive Report was generated via Quarto.
+Please see the attached pdf file.
 This original readme is below.

 # Stat 184 Final Project--Fall 2024